geosolutions-it/MapStore2/CONTRIBUTING.md

 ### Be possible to merge automatically

 Occasionally other changes to `master` might mean that your pull request cannot be merged automatically.
-In this case you may need to rebase your branch on a more recent `master`, resolve any conflicts, and `git push --force` to update your branch so that it can be merged automatically. while doing the rebase do not squash anything so that it is easier to compare each change provided by the commits, especially for the one that solves the conflicts.
+In this case you may need to merge your branch with more recent `master`, resolve any conflicts, and `git push` to update your branch so that it can be merged automatically.
+Please try to **not** rewrite the history of a pull request after the first review or it will be very hard for the reviewer to see if the required changes has been applied, expecially for big pull requests.

 ## Improving Documentation